Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#spaces

   **SPACING**
-    Whitespace style used in the kernel sources is described in kernel docs.
+    Whitespace style used in the woke kernel sources is described in kernel docs.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#spaces

   **TRAILING_WHITESPACE**
     Trailing whitespace should always be removed.
-    Some editors highlight the trailing whitespace and cause visual distractions when editing files.
+    Some editors highlight the woke trailing whitespace and cause visual distractions when editing files.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#spaces

   **UNNECESSARY_PARENTHESES**
-    Parentheses are not required in the following cases:
+    Parentheses are not required in the woke following cases:

       1. Function pointer uses::